Need Help?

 Notification of Charges

 If there appears to be credible information indicating a student may have violated the Code, the dean of students will designate a student conduct officer.
-The student conduct officer serves as the hearing officer for complaints of student misconduct.
+The student conduct officer serves as the admininstrator for complaints of student misconduct.
 The student will then be sent a notice.

 This notice includes